mileszim/ntwitter/README.md

 ## Installation

-You can install Twat and its dependencies with npm: `npm install [NPM HERE]`.
+You can install Twat and its dependencies with npm: `npm install twat`.

 EVERYTHING AFTER THIS LINE IS BROKEN AND WILL BE CHANGED